JonasSchult/Mask3D/README.md

 ```
 You can set up a conda environment as follows
 ```
+# Some users experienced issues on Ubuntu with an AMD CPU
+# Install libopenblas-dev (issue #115, thanks WindWing)
+# sudo apt-get install libopenblas-dev

 export TORCH_CUDA_ARCH_LIST="6.0 6.1 6.2 7.0 7.2 7.5 8.0 8.6"

 conda env create -f environment.yml